Accounting software – Advantages and Disadvantages

 Of course, the software must enable you to meet your legal tax and accounts obligations but it is usually your own commercial needs that help decide which is the right package for you.

-Whilst you may start out with some general needs, you need to also ensure that specific detailed needs are met.
+Whilst you may start with some general needs, you need to also ensure that specific detailed needs are met.
 A cash business will have different needs for a non-cash one.
 Choosing the right package can be a complex business and getting it wrong can cause you major headaches.

 Talking to your accountant is a good place to start.
-It certainly helps if your accountant is familiar with the package you are using so they can provide any help you need and they will be able to help advise on what is suitable for you.
-A consideration of what other support is available for the software is also a critical consideration.
-Sometimes it is necessary to adapt to how you work to meet the software but ideally, the software already matches how you work.
+It certainly helps if your accountant is familiar with the package you are using so they can provide any help you need and they will be able to help advise on accounting software advantages and disadvantages.

 • want real-time access from your accountant or access from anywhere?
 If so, an online package may be the solution.